Autoharp: Construction

-The autoharp body is made of wood, and has a generally rectangular shape, with one corner cut off.
+The autoharp body is made of wood.
 The soundboard generally features a guitar-like sound-hole, and the top may be either solid wood or of laminated construction.
 A pin-block of multiple laminated layers of wood occupies the top and slanted edges, and serves as a bed for the tuning pins, which resemble those used in pianos and concert zithers.

 On the edge opposite the top pin-block is either a series of metal pins, or a grooved metal plate, which accepts the lower ends of the strings.
 Directly above the strings, on the lower half of the top, are the chord bars, which are made of plastic, wood, or metal, and support felt or foam pads on the side facing the strings.
 These bars are mounted on springs, and pressed down with one hand, via buttons mounted to their topside.
 The buttons are labeled with the name of the chord produced when that bar is pressed against the strings, and the strings strummed.
 The back of the instrument usually has three wooden, plastic, or rubber "feet", which support the instrument when it is placed backside down on a table top, for playing in the traditional position.

 Strings run parallel to the top, between the mounting plate and the tuning pins, and pass under the chord bar assembly.
 Modern autoharps most often have 36 strings, with some examples having as many as 47 strings, and rare 48-string models (such as Orthey Autoharps No. 136, tuned to G and D major).
 They are strung in a semi-chromatic manner which, however, is sometimes modified into either diatonic or fully chromatic scales.
 Standard models have 12, 15 or 21 chord bars available, providing a selection of major, minor, and dominant seventh chords.
 These are arranged for historical or systemic reasons.
 Various special models have also been produced, such as diatonic one-, two-, or three-key models, models with fewer or additional chords, and a reverse-strung model (the 43-string, 28-chord Chromaharp Caroler).